MaterializeInc/terraform-provider-materialize/docs/resources/source_kafka.md

 page_title: "materialize_source_kafka Resource - terraform-provider-materialize"
 subcategory: ""
 description: |-
-  A source describes an external system you want Materialize to read data from, and provides details about how to decode and interpret that data.
+  A Kafka source describes a Kafka cluster you want Materialize to read data from.
 ---

 # materialize_source_kafka (Resource)

-A source describes an external system you want Materialize to read data from, and provides details about how to decode and interpret that data.
+A Kafka source describes a Kafka cluster you want Materialize to read data from.

 ## Example Usage